Kate Middleton Hair Color: How to Get Honey Bronde Look

 • The Shade: Often called “Candlelit Brunette” or “Dark Chocolate.”
 It is a deep, warm brown with very fine “babylights” (micro-highlights) that only catch the light when she moves.

-• The Gloss: This look relies heavily on a high-shine finish, often achieved through clear glossing treatments or semi-permanent vegetable-based dyes that coat the hair shaft for a mirror-like reflection.
+• The Gloss: This look relies heavily on a high-shine finish.
+This effect is often achieved through clear glossing treatments.
+Semi-permanent vegetable-based dyes coat the hair shaft for a mirror-like reflection.

 3. Techniques Used